 When you place an order, I, and you, receive an email, describing the order, including delivery and billing details and the email address from which the order was placed.
 This data is held within my Squarespace and Paypal account, as record of the transaction.

-Email addresses of subscribers to the Café Royal Books mailing list, are held within my Mail Chimp account.
+Email addresses of subscribers to the Café Royal Books mailing list, are held within my website account.

 Any data collected is used only for the purposes mentioned above.
-You can find how Paypal, Mail Chimp and Squarespace deals with privacy on their websites.
+You can find Squarespace, Paypal, Stripe payments, Apple Pay and your credit or debit card provider deals with privacy on their websites.
 All data is kept digitally and securly.